 - special passport (issued by a vet) with a description of the colour, race, and sex of the animal together with a microchip number or tattoo,

 - suitable container

 When travelling with your pooch, cat, or ferret, you must take into consideration the regulations that might be different for certain countries.
-Understanding both the international and German transportation rules and regulations is the essential step.
+Understanding both the international and German transportation rules and regulations is an essential step.
 Next, you should visit the accredited veterinarian where you can receive a pet passport (the passport stays valid as long as you continue to meet the entry requirements) and other certificates necessary for exporting your furry friend.
 Moreover, your transport company may need a statement from your vet confirming that your pet is fit enough to travel a long distance.
 Any carelessness in this step can result in the cancellation of your air ticket, so make sure you have it under control.

-Taking the pet onboard
+Taking the pet on onboard

 You do not have to drop a bundle to make air travel with your pet possible.
 Nevertheless, good organizational skills are essential, as you need to make some arrangements even before you buy a ticket for yourself.

-When you will find one, please remember, that for your and other passengers’ comfort the airlines can only take a limited number of pets in the cabin, so making a phone reservation for your pet is obligatory.
+When you find one, please remember, that for your and other passengers’ comfort the airlines can only take a limited number of pets in the cabin, so making a phone reservation for your pet is obligatory.
 The airlines usually advise you to do so at the latest within 24 hours after you have booked your ticket, but at least 24 hours before departure.

 Usually, there are three travel options for animals:

 - in the cabin,

 Bear in mind that the travel option depends on the weight and size of your pet as well as the regulations of the country of delivery.
 It is also worth mentioning, that the airlines may reserve the right to refuse carriage of the pet in case of reaching the limit of the number of pets carried on a given flight – both in the cabin and as cargo.